hphelion/documentation/community/community.faq.md

 1. The following packages must be installed:
 $ sudo apt-get install -y libvirt-bin openvswitch-switch openvswitch-common pythonlibvirt qemu-system-x86 qemu-kvm
-2. If you’ve just installed the libvirt packages above, you will need to restart libvirt:
+2. If you've just installed the libvirt packages above, you will need to restart libvirt:
 $ sudo /etc/init.d/libvirt-bin restart
 3. Ensure that the root user has a public key.
 Login as root:
 $ sudo su -<br>